HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

-  laid out the foundation of her own *utopian* dream - even though many might call it a *dystopia* - in this *post-singularity* world, where most people haven't even realized yet that they have passed the point of no return.
+  laid out the foundation of her own *utopian* dream - even though many might call it a *dystopia* - in this *post-singularity* world, where most people haven't even realized yet that they have already crossed the point of no return.
   </p>
 </details>